rockcarry/v4l2test/readme.txt

 9.  optimized for allwinner A33 platorm
 10. record segmented video with out dropping any frame
 11. auto drop frame when could't encoding in time
+12. support push rtmp/hls live stream

 TODO
 ====
-1.  implments hardware encoding for A33 platfrom
-I plan to write a hardware H264 encoding ffmpeg codec for A33 platform
+1.  implments hardware encoding for A33 platfrom plan to write a hardware H264 encoding ffmpeg codec for A33 platform

-2.  live streaming
-support live streaming video to http or rtmp

-3.  support capture audio from android.media.AudioRecord

-4.  stability and performance
+2.  stability and performance